BrunoSolon/bank-integration/README.md

 > .
 Code challenge to integrate with 2 fake Bank APIs using the best software design patterns

 ### About:
+There are two endpoints which returns all information from all available bank integrations and display them, one after the other.
+ - /api/balances
+ - /api/transactions

 It was used TDD & DDD in the development of this project.

 ## Development Environment Setup